 When entering rental and royalty expenses, a deduction may be taken for all ordinary and necessary expenses for each property.
-Do not deduct amounts paid for capital investments or capital improvements other than through depreciation and do not deduct the value of personal labor.
+Do not deduct amounts paid for capital investments or capital improvements other than www.revenue.pa.gov PA-40 E 1 through depreciation and do not deduct the value of personal labor.